anjuucoklubis/anjuucoklubis/README.md

 ### Hi there 👋
-My Name Anju Lubis, I am a 3rd year student from Del Institute of Technology majoring in Information Systems.
+My Name Anju Lubis 😄 , I am a 3rd year student from Del Institute of Technology majoring in Information Systems.
 I'am focus on the field of web develoment and web design.
-And then , I'm sory but this part of my repository is private, You can view my repository is public.
+And then , I'm sory but this part of my repository is private, You can only see my public repository⚡.
 Happy Fun ✨

 My Project
 1. My Project 1st https://anjuucoklubis.github.io/anjulubisss.github.io/